kdflint/alliance-ship/docs/install.md

 `vagrant@vagrant-ubuntu-trusty-32`

+Also, from this command prompt, confirm that when you execute the command `pwd` your result is `/home/vagrant`

 Refer footnote a) for possible Windows error.
-[TODO - Is this footnote still relevant?)
+[TODO - Is this footnote still relevant?]

 ### 6) Migrate the database

-Change to the code root and migrate the database.
+From within your virtual machine session that you established in the previous step, migrate the Django-synchronized database.

     cd /vagrant/alliance
-    python /vagrant/alliance/manage.py migrate
+    python /home/vagrant/vagrant/alliance/manage.py migrate

-See footnote b) for possible Windows error
+See footnote b) for possible Windows error  [TODO - Is this footnote still relevant?]

 Any time there is a schema change with new migration files, you'll need to repeat this step.